2022–23 Belarusian Cup: Round of 16

 The 16 winners from the second round, all from the Belarusbank Major League, compete in this stage.
-All teams from the from the Belarusian 1.
+All teams from the Belarusian 1.
 Division and 2.
 Division have been eliminated.
-The draw was held on June 28 at the House of Football and matches are scheduled for 29 July.
+The draw was held on 28 June at the House of Football and matches are scheduled for 29 July.

 Quarter-finals

 The 8 winners from the second round, all from the Belarusbank Major League, compete in this stage.

 2–2 on aggregate; FC Torpedo-BelAZ Zhodino won on penalties.

 FC BATE Borisov won 10–0 on aggregate.

 FC Neman Grodno won 2–1 on aggregate.

 FC Slavia Mozyr won 2–1 on aggregate.

 Semi-finals

 The 4 winners from the second round, all from the Belarusbank Major League, compete in this stage.
+The draw was held on 14 April 2023 at the House of Football.

+FC Torpedo-BelAZ Zhodino won 1–0 on aggregate;

+1–1 on aggregate; FC BATE Borisov advances 5–4 on penalties.

+Final

+The 2 semi-final winners, both from the Belarusbank Major League, compete in this stage.